-Scratch can be used in 40+ languages as of now.
-However, Scratch has planned to have more than 122 languages on its platform.
+*Scratch can be used in 40+ languages as of now.
+However, Scratch has planned to have more than 122 languages on its platform in the future.

-The Scratch editor is the interface you use to build your games, animations, and stories in Scratch programming.
-When you first launch Scratch, it automatically launches the code editor.
-The scratch screen is divided into different sections as below.
+The Scratch Online Editor is the interface you use to build your games, animations, and stories in Scratch programming.
+When you launch the Scratch editor through the web browser, the default Scratch programming interface will open up.

 The Block Palette is the area on the left of the screen when the Code button is pressed.
 On the left, there is an area that contains the nine-block categories in Scratch.
 These blocks can be dragged into the Code Area to make scripts.